-Mass data storage and analysis can help teachers identify patterns in a class or a student’s learning pace and, thus, adapt the content and methodologies used to each individual case.
+Mass data storage, analysis and Big Data can help teachers identify patterns in a class or a student’s learning pace and, thus, adapt the content and methodologies used to each individual case.
 It is what is commonly known as adaptive learning.

 So what exactly is Big Data?